Schools of Choice

 How are applicants chosen to enroll in East Lansing Public Schools?

-When will I know if my child has been accepted to attend East Lansing Public Schools?
+When will I be notified if my child has been accepted to attend East Lansing Public Schools?

-Parents will be notified by the first week in July following the application period.
+Families will be notified by the end of the first week in July following the application period.

 Are there any fees?